First Time Buying a Central Texas Home

 When you own your own home you have tax deduction opportunities.
 On your federal tax return you can deduct mortgage interest and property taxes.
 Since the front end of mortgage loans is mostly made up of interest, the mortgage interest deduction can be substantial and a long term write-off.
 Its also likely the value of your home will appreciate over time.

-Know how much you can afford.
-Lenders will tell you that you can spend up to 28 percent of your gross monthly income (GMI) on a mortgage, taxes and homeowners insurance, and up to 36 percent on your total debt.
+Know how much you can afford: Lenders will tell you that you can spend up to 28 percent of your gross monthly income (GMI) on a mortgage, taxes and homeowners insurance, and up to 36 percent on your total debt.
 To calculate a housing budget that you can live with, start by figuring out how much you spend each month.
 Track your daily expenses to get a real sense of how much is going out and where you’re spending most of your available cash.
 Watch your savings and calculate how long it will take you to come up with a down payment.
 Also be sure to check for financial assistance programs for first time home buyers.
 Use our mortgage calculator to see how your income, debts, and expenses affect what you can afford.
-Additional information on “Can you Afford to Buy?”

-Closing on your property.
-Next to moving day, closing is the last step in the buying process.
-Contact the title company for the safest way to get your down payment to them.
+Closing on your property: Next to moving day, closing is the last step in the buying process.
 Closing costs are various fees incurred to process the loan, appraisals, county filings, surveys, title search, legal costs and so on.
 All of the different closing costs items add up, so understanding early on what these are and why will make the cost less surprising.
 When you first apply for a loan, your lender is required by law to give you an estimate of your loan costs, which shows in detail what the estimated closing costs may be.